pmj0324/GenerativeModel4Secondary2PMT/README.md

-# Deep Learning for Predicting PMT Responses from Secondary Particle Characteristics
+# Deep Learning for Modeling the relationship between PMT Responses and Secondary Particle Characteristics

+This repository is for developing various Deep Learning Models for modeling PMT Responses with Secondary Particles Characteristics.